tomasc/improve_typography/README.md

 #### Locale

-Pass in locale, either as a symbol or string (:en, :cs, …) for language specific corrections.
+Pass in locale, either as a symbol or string (`:en-GB`, `:cs`, …) for language specific corrections.

 ```ruby
 ImproveTypography::Base.call("'so it isn't authorless'", locale: I18n.locale)